jeetsukumaran/DendroPy/doc/source/library/treemodel.rst

     :Optional Schema-Specific Keyword Arguments:

-        -  These provide control over how the data is formatted, and supported argument names and values depend on the schema as specified by the value of passed to the "``schema``" argument:
+        -  These provide control over how the data is formatted, and supported argument names and values depend on the schema as specified by the value passed as the "``schema``" argument:
             -   :ref:`"newick" (Newick) <schema_specific_keyword_arguments_writing_newick>`
             -   :ref:`"nexus" (Nexus) <schema_specific_keyword_arguments_writing_nexus>`
             -   :ref:`"nexml" (NeXML) <schema_specific_keyword_arguments_writing_nexml>`